LennonLab/mutual-dorm/README.md

 This object-oriented model adapts code from https://acerbialberto.com/IBM-cultevo/, as well as https://github.com/LennonLab/residence-time into a Python-based IBM to study a well-mixed mutualistic system.
 This model contains several Python scripts, primarily `Cell.py`, `Population.py`, and `main.py`.
 This repository also contains the bash script `run.sh`.

 In the simulations presented here, cells can be type A or B. Both types utilize resource C ($R_C$).
 Cells have properties, such as size and internal resource density, and exist in a population.
 A cells produce metabolite A ($R_A$), and B cells produce metabolite B ($R_B$).
-This production occurs according the mutualistic trait value of each individual cell.
+This production occurs according to the mutualistic trait value of each individual cell.
 Cells also can become dormant (stochastically or based on the concentration of resources available) and resuscitate stochastically.

 #### Cell

 `Cell.py` contains the `Cell()` class, which when instantiated is representative of an individual bacterium.
-Several optional arguments can be passed into the class constructor to specify certain properties, namely cell type (`ty`), mutualistic trait value (`trait`), internal resource concentration (`R`), cost of maintenence (`mt`), cost of cell growth (`g`), and initial cell size (`size`).
+Several optional arguments can be passed into the class constructor to specify certain properties, namely cell type (`ty`), mutualistic trait value (`trait`), internal resource concentration (`R`), cost of maintenance (`mt`), cost of cell growth (`g`), and initial cell size (`size`).
 If any of these are left unspecified, they are randomly initialized such that cell type is either A or B (`Cell.init_ty()`) and all numerical parameters are taken from a uniform distribution on the interval $[0, 1]$ (`Cell.init_traits()`).

 The `Cell()` class also contains functions that can change its attributes. `Cell.depleted()` checks if the cell has any remaining resources. `Cell.maintenance()` reduces `Cell.R` to simulate the cost of upkeep. `Cell.growth()` uses `Cell.R` to increase cell size according to growth constant `Cell.g`. `Cell.division()` determines whether the cell will or will not divide based upon `Cell.R` and cell size.
 The probability of divided is calculated as: